I’ve tasted some different wines over the years, but one of the best and most unique wines is this simple dandelion wine recipe. Enjoy!

 Drinking Your Wine

-Once you cap or cork the bottles, you can drink the wine right away, or you can let it mellow.
+Once you cap or cork the bottles, you can drink the wine from this dandelion wine recipe right away, or you can let it mellow.
 I allow my dandelion wine to sit for 3-4 months before drinking it.
 This seems to make it less harsh and much more mellow.

 Dandelion Wine Vinegar